 Backlinko actually does a fantastic job of producing these instructional videos.
-Brian Dean is incredibly knowledgable in his field, and has a very charismatic and comfortable on camera presence.
+Brian Dean is incredibly knowledgeable in his field and has a very charismatic and comfortable on-camera presence.
 Backlinko also uses a lot of screen-sharing example shots while Dean is explaining the concept in real time, so it gives a real dynamic but dually efficient vibe to the video that gets users tingly with efficiency.

 Behind the Scenes

 If you really want to show off about how good you are at a given craft, what do you do?
 You don’t just show everybody the finished product, most people won’t appreciate it.
 What you do is you show them how you got to be so awesomely and amazingly impressive.